Skip to main content

 Most users prefer the upper lip, but the choice is largely personal.
 Here's what you should know:

 Lower Lip: Some users prefer the lower placement, especially if they find upper placement uncomfortable.
-Absorption is similar, so there's no significant difference in efficacy.
+Comfort matters more than forcing one placement.

 Personal Preference: Experiment with both placements during your first few pouches.
 You'll quickly discover which feels best for you.
-Some users even alternate to reduce any potential tissue irritation over time.
+Some users alternate placement to avoid repeatedly rubbing the same spot.

 How Long Should You Keep a Nicotine Pouch In?